 Corporate governance regime

 The QCA code is constructed around ten broad principles.
-Set out below, is the Board’s explanation of how Deltex complies with these principles.
+Set out below is the Board’s explanation of how Deltex complies with these principles.

-1. Establish a strategy and business model which promote long-term value for shareholders
+1. Establish a strategy and business model which promotes long-term value for shareholders

 2. Seek to understand and meet shareholder needs and expectations

-3. Take into account wider stakeholder and social responsibilities and their implications for long-term success.
+3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

-4. Embed effective risk management, considering both opportunities and threats, throughout the organisation.
+4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The internal controls are designed to manage rather than eliminate risk and provide reasonable but not absolute assurance against material misstatement or loss.
+The internal controls are designed to manage rather than eliminate risk and provide reasonable, but not absolute, assurance against material misstatement or loss.
 Through the activities of the Audit Committee, the effectiveness of these internal controls is formally reviewed annually, although specific internal controls or risk management issues may be discussed with the Audit Committee on an ad hoc basis throughout the year.

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 The Groups revenue performance, compared with the budget, is reported to senior management on a weekly basis and to the Board at each of its meetings.